-Our Summer 2017 session runs from June 12th to July 26th (no classes the week of July 4th).
+Our Fall 2017 session runs from October 9th to November 15th.
 Classes are every Monday and Wednesday between 6 and 8pm at C2 Graphics Productivity Solutions, 700 W. Virginia St. Suite 602 Milwaukee, WI 53204.
 Our partnership with C2 affords you access to the very latest Mac equipment and a staff well versed in Adobe software.

 Classes are open to anyone who desires to get a job as an art director or copywriter.
 Undergrad, grad or working stiff.
 The fee for a six-week session is $1000 and includes a course book, an Adworker’s membership and Adobe software instruction.
 Class sizes are capped at a maximum of 12 students per session and admissions close one week prior to the first class.
 Click here for an enrollment form and to save $100.

 The saying that those who can’t do, teach does not apply here.
 The school’s creators and instructors, Jeff Ericksen and Scott Lawson bring with them a combined real world experience of over 40 years as an ad agency copywriter and art director respectively.
 And they haven’t quit their day jobs to pursue the mission of this school either.
 Jeff is currently a Creative Director at BVK and Scott is a Creative Director at Nelson Schmidt.
 In recent years, the two have collaborated on such brands as Case Construction, The Pettit National Ice Center and Yamaha Snowmobiles.

 Contact Jeff via email or phone (414-334-0657) with questions about the class